A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from strict omega-groupoids: The homotopy underpinning of the once-extended Quinn TQFT

-The following result will implicitly be used a number of times. \begin{Lemma} Suppose that $X \ra{(p,M,p')} Y$ is homotopy finite, so that $X,Y$ and $M$ are homotopy finite spacesm then the profunctor, is a 1-morphism in the bicategory, $\vProfGrphf$, of homotopy finite groupoids and $\Vect$-profunctors between them\footnote{See \S \ref{sum:conv_prof}}.
+The following result will implicitly be used a number of times. \begin{Lemma} Suppose that the fibrant span, $(p,M,p')\colon X \to Y$, is homotopy finite, so that $X,Y$ and $M$ are homotopy finite spaces, then the profunctor, is a 1-morphism in the bicategory, $\vProfGrphf$, of homotopy finite groupoids and $\Vect$-profunctors between them; see \S \ref{sum:conv_prof}.

 Given $x \in X$ and $y \in Y$, the vector space, $\Hp^M(x,y)$, is finite dimensional. \end{Lemma} \begin{proof} Since $X$ and $Y$ are homotopy finite, it follows that the groupoids, $\pi_1(X,X)$ and $\pi_1(Y,Y)$, each are homotopy finite.
 Given $x \in X$ and $y\in Y$, then by Lemma \ref{2of3}, the fibre $\{x|M|y\}=\langle p,p' \rangle^{-1}(x,y)$ is homotopy finite, and thus it only has a finite number of path-components. \end{proof}